Case deBruijn: Professional career

 The Kansas City Chiefs ended up selecting deBruijn with the 214th overall pick in the eighth round of the 1982 NFL Draft.
 He officially signed his rookie contract, a one-year deal, on July 1.
-In training camp, he was able to make several 60-yard kicks, after which he was taken aside by the coaching staff.
-"They told me my leg looked good, but that they wanted a two-step kicker," deBruijn said.
+In training camp, deBruijn, a three-step kicker, was able to make several 60-yard kicks, after which he was taken aside by the coaching staff.
+"They told me my leg looked good, but that they wanted a two-step kicker," he said.
 "In the NFL, the emphasis is on doing anything to keep from getting a kick blocked.
 I just couldn't hack it."
 He was released at the final roster cuts on August 31, losing the position battle to Jeff Gossett.

 DeBruijn was one of three punters who attended a Houston Oilers tryout on December 2.
 He was not signed, with John James receiving the Oilers' punting job.
 DeBruijn was re-signed by the Chiefs in mid-December, four days before their game against the Denver Broncos, after the team released Gossett.
 "They brought me in four days before the game and said, 'OK, you're our punter.'
 I was nervous, but I felt all right," he said.
 In the game, played on December 19, deBruijn attempted five punts, going for just 174 yards, a 34.8 average.
 One of his kicks was returned by Rick Upchurch for a touchdown.
 His longest punt went for 56 yards.
-His play was considered such a "disaster" that, shortly after the match, Kansas City released deBruijn and re-signed Gossett, who they had just released in favor of deBruijn a week prior.
+His play was considered such a "disaster" that, shortly after the match, Kansas City released deBruijn and re-signed Gossett.